r3jay/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
 This is a fully interactive desktop version of Conway’s Game of Life, built in C# using WinForms.
-It started as a protfolio project, and I treated it like my first serious attempt at a polished software tool.
+It started as a portfolio project, and I treated it like my first serious attempt at a polished software tool.

 ## 💡 Why This Project Matters

 Being one of my earliest deep dives into C# and .NET, and built in a single month during my Project & Portfolio course, it challenged me to go beyond simple UI work and into simulating real logic-driven systems.
-It’s also where I learned how to balance front end with backend rules, which becamos a recurring pattern in dev work.
+It’s also where I learned how to balance front end with backend rules, which becomes a recurring pattern in dev work.

 The project reflects my ability to:
 - Work independently with partially provided UI resources